lmmfoy/Bookshelf/README.md

 ### Book Information

-The books on the shelves will initially show simply the book cover and title, but will flip to show further information when hovered over.
+The book cards on the shelves will initially show simply the book cover and title, but will flip to show further information when hovered over.

 <hr width="1">